Home

 Analytical Graphics professional level satellite tracking program.

-Hughes Aerospace, for example, used it recently to plan the maneuvers of a communications satellite, which was placed in a useless orbit by a fualty launcher, to use lunar swingbys to put it into a viable orbit.
+Hughes Aerospace, for example, used it to plan the maneuvers of a communications satellite, which was placed in a useless orbit by a fualty launcher, to do lunar swingbys to put it into a viable orbit.

-Not so long ago this program cost several thousand dollars.
+This program once cost several thousand dollars.
 Surprisingly, though, it has been made available now as freeware.
-The company says it will make money by selling sophisticated add-ons for particular applications.
+The company says it makes money by selling sophisticated add-ons for particular applications.

 Sienna Software Inc. - Starry Night